ArashPartow/math-parser-benchmark-project/readme.md

 1.  [bench_expr_weird.txt](https://github.com/ArashPartow/math-parser-benchmark-project/blob/master/bench_expr_weird.txt)

-As an example, the following execution will use the [*"bench_expr_all.txt"*](https://github.com/ArashPartow/math-parser-benchmark-project/blob/master/bench_expr_all.txt) set of expressions, executing each expression 100000 times.
+As an example, the following execution will use the [*"bench_expr_all.txt"*](https://github.com/ArashPartow/math-parser- benchmark-project/blob/master/bench_expr_all.txt) set of expressions, executing each expression 100000 times:

     ParserBench.exe 100000 bench_expr_all.txt

 ## The Rounds
 For every expression in the benchmark file, every parser evaluates the given expression N times, this is known as a round.
 The total time each parser takes to evaluate the expression N times is recorded.
 Ranking of the parsers for the round is done from the fastest to the slowest.
+The following is an example summary for the expression '(a^2/sin(2*pi/b))-a/2':

     Expression 61 of 67: "(a^2/sin(2*pi/b))-a/2"; Progress: ###########
     [01] ExprTk              ( 34.373 ns, 3.744853294789905362, -3153742.968144028913229704)